 An Energy Performance Certificate (EPC) is legally required whenever a building is constructed, modified, sold, or let.

 All EPCs are valid for 10 years and should be made available to any prospective buyer or tenant.
-You must also display your certificate by fixing it to your commercial building if it has a total useful floor area of over 500 square metres and is frequently visited by the public.
+You must also display your certificate by fixing it to your commercial building if it has a total useable floor area of over 500 square metres and is frequently visited by the public.

 The penalty for non-compliance is a fine between £500 and £5,000 based on the rateable value of the building.

-Our EPC Survey & Support Services
+Our Commercial EPC Survey & Support Services

-At ACI Reports, we have a team of accredited EPC assessors available across the UK to help clients achieve the highest possible EPC grade within legal parameters.
-While low ratings can have serious implications for property owners, our specialists will work to generate the best possible report.
+At ACI Reports, we have a team of accredited commercial EPC assessors available across the UK to help clients achieve the highest possible EPC grade within legal parameters.
+While low ratings can have serious implications for property owners, our specialists will work to generate the best possible EPC report.

 Driven by our client-focused consulting approach, we also deliver value for each project with trusted recommendations and guidance on how to action them.
 This relationship plays a key role in enabling clients to mitigate risks, establish best practices, and save costs over the long term.